-We are now in the position to complete the proof of Proposition~\ref{exploresurvive}.
-We couple the labelled tree~${\mathbb T}(V)$ and the $\pi_N$-projected INT, starting with a coupling of the position of the initial vertex~$V$ and $\pi_N(-X)$, which fails with probability going to zero, by Lemma~\ref{le:expunif}.
+\begin{pf*}{Proof of Proposition~\ref{exploresurvive}} We couple the labeled tree ${\mathbb T}(V)$ and the $\pi_N$-projected INT, starting with a coupling of the position of the initial vertex $V$ and $\pi_N(-X)$, which fails with probability going to zero, by Lemma~\ref{leexpunif}.

 Again we apply the concept of an exploration process.
-As before we categorise vertices as \emph{veiled}, if they have not yet been discovered, \emph{active}, if they have been discovered, but if their descendants have not yet been explored, and \emph{dead}, if they have been discovered and all their descendants have been explored.
+As before we categorise vertices as \textit{veiled}, if they have not yet been discovered, \textit{active}, if they have been discovered, but if their descendants have not yet been explored, and \textit{dead}, if they have been discovered and all their descendants have been explored.
 In one exploration step the leftmost active vertex is picked and its descendants are explored in increasing order with respect to the location parameter.
 We stop immediately once one of the events (A), (B) or (C) happens.
 Note that in that case the exploration of the last vertex might not be completed.
 Moreover, when coupling two explorations, we also stop in the adverse event (E) that the explored graphs disagree.
 In event (B), the parameters $(n_N)_{N\iN}$ are chosen such that

-for $\alpha:=(1-\gamma)^{-1} \vee 3$.
+for $\alpha:=(1-\gamma^+)^{-1} \vee3$.
 Noting that we never need to explore more than $c_N$ vertices, we see from Lemma~\ref{le0604-1}, Remark~\ref{rem0603-1} and Lemma~\ref{le0604-2} that the probability of a failure of this coupling is bounded by a constant multiple of